Skip to content

 Indirect Contact and Fomite Transmission

 Indirect transmission occurs when pathogens are transferred through contaminated surfaces or objects, known as fomites.
 Doorknobs, light switches, shared keyboards, and handrails can all harbour infectious organisms.
-When you touch a contaminated surface and then touch your face, especially your eyes, nose, or mouth, you can introduce the pathogen into your body.
+When you touch a contaminated surface and then touch your face, especially your eyes, nose, or mouth, you introduce the pathogen into your body.
+Fomite transmission is one of the most common routes for respiratory and gastrointestinal infections, which is why consistent hand hygiene and regular disinfection of high-touch surfaces are so important.

 Foodborne and Waterborne Transmission

 Contaminated food and water remain significant sources of infectious disease worldwide.
-Improper food handling, inadequate cooking temperatures, and contaminated water supplies can lead to outbreaks of illnesses like salmonella, E. coli, and norovirus.
-These types of infections often cause gastrointestinal symptoms and can be particularly dangerous for young children, elderly individuals, and those with compromised immune systems.
+Improper food handling, inadequate cooking temperatures, and contaminated water supplies can lead to outbreaks of foodborne illnesses like salmonella, E. coli, and norovirus.
+Waterborne transmission is particularly dangerous in communities with compromised water infrastructure.
+Safe food preparation practices and access to clean, treated water are foundational public health measures that reduce this route of transmission significantly.

 Essential Hand Hygiene Practices

 Hand hygiene is widely recognized as the single most effective measure for preventing the spread of infectious disease.
-Your hands come into contact with countless surfaces throughout the day, picking up and transferring microorganisms with every touch.
-Proper handwashing and the use of hand sanitizer can dramatically reduce the transmission of pathogens.
+Your hands come into contact with countless surfaces throughout the day, picking up and transferring pathogens with every touch.
+Proper handwashing and the use of hand sanitizer can dramatically reduce the transmission of bacteria, viruses, and other microorganisms between people, surfaces, and environments.

 Proper Handwashing Technique

 Effective handwashing involves more than a quick rinse under the tap.
 Wet your hands with clean running water, apply soap, and lather thoroughly for at least twenty seconds.
-Make sure to scrub all surfaces, including the backs of your hands, between your fingers, and under your fingernails.
-Rinse well under running water and dry your hands using a clean towel or air dryer.
-In public restrooms, use a paper towel to turn off the faucet and open the door to avoid recontamination.
+Make sure to scrub all surfaces, including the backs of your hands, between your fingers, and under your fingernails, as these areas harbour the most bacteria and are most often missed in a hurried wash.
+Rinse completely under running water and dry with a clean towel or air dryer.

 When to Wash Your Hands

-Certain situations demand immediate handwashing to prevent disease transmission.
-Always wash your hands before preparing or eating food, after using the restroom, after blowing your nose, coughing, or sneezing, after touching animals or animal waste, after handling garbage, and after caring for someone who is ill.
-In healthcare settings, hand hygiene protocols are even more rigorous, with handwashing required before and after every patient interaction.
+Consistent handwashing at the right moments is what transforms good technique into effective disease prevention.
+Always wash your hands before preparing or eating food, after using the restroom, after blowing your nose or sneezing, after touching animals or animal waste, after handling garbage, and after caring for someone who is ill.
+For parents and caregivers, teaching children this habit from an early age is one of the most impactful things a family can do to reduce transmission of common infections throughout the year.

 Hand Sanitizer as a Supplement

-When soap and water are not readily available, alcohol-based hand sanitizer containing at least sixty percent alcohol can serve as an effective alternative.
-Apply a generous amount to the palm of one hand and rub your hands together, covering all surfaces, until they feel dry.
-However, hand sanitizer is not as effective when hands are visibly dirty or greasy, and it does not eliminate all types of germs.
-It should be considered a supplement to, not a replacement for, proper handwashing.
+When soap and water are not readily available, an alcohol-based hand sanitizer containing at least sixty percent alcohol can serve as an effective alternative.
+Apply enough sanitizer to cover all surfaces of both hands and rub together until dry.
+However, hand sanitizer is not as effective when hands are visibly dirty or greasy, and it does not remove all types of pathogens such as Clostridioides difficile (C. diff) or norovirus.
+Soap and water remain the preferred method whenever accessible.

 Respiratory Etiquette and Social Practices